patchshorts/cgodwin.io/src/posts/complete-list-google-cloud-professional-cloud-architect-certification-skills.md

 ### Technical Debt Reconciliation
 Technical debt is the amount of time and effort required to fix or improve software that is not up to date or is poorly designed.
 It can accumulate over time as a result of shortcuts taken during development, such as using quick and dirty solutions instead of taking the time to do things properly.
 ### Availability
-What to keep in mind when it comes to ensuring cloud availability.
+What is required to ensuring high-availability in the cloud.
+Is availability one of your business needs?
-### Scailing Resources
+### Scaling Resources
 Ensuring that the scaling process is efficient and cost effective and elastic.
 ### Reliability Engineering
 Working to identify and mitigate potential sources of failure.